CitizenScienceCenter/csz-pybossa-database/README.md

 There are two volume mounts defined in [_compose.yaml_](compose.yaml)
 1. [initdb](initdb) hold the initialization scripts that are only executed on first container run
 2. **pgdata** is the permanent store for the postgresql database on the host system and created on first container run.
 If the dir exists already and contains a functioning database then that database will be used and the initialization script will be skipped
+3. **pgbackup** is the directory for all backups created by [_compose.yaml_](backup-db.sh).
+This could considered to be a mount point for an external disk on the host system to keep backups on a seperate physical drive and avoid filling the instance storage, in case [_compose.yaml_](backup-db.sh) is configured to run as cronjob.

 ## Deploy with docker compose
-When deploying this setup, the pgAdmin web interface will be available at port 5050 (e.g. http://localhost:5050).
+When deploying this setup, the pgAdmin web interface will be available at port 80 (e.g. http://localhost:80).
-On first deployment the [init-user-db.sh](initdb/init-user-db.sh) script will be executed and the **pgdata** dir is created as volume mount point for the postgresql database.
+On first deployment the [init-user-db.sh](initdb/init-user-db.sh) script will be executed and both the **pgdata** and **pgbackup** dirs are created as volume mount point for the postgresql database.
-This ensures that the contents of the database are not lost on shutting down the container.
+This ensures that the contents of the database are not lost on shutting down the container and that backups are accessible from the host system.

 ``` shell
 $ docker compose up -d